dakual/ue4-api/README.md

+### Multiplayer game API for UnrealEngine and AWS gamelift

 Build your AWS infra within seconds and destroy it within seconds using Terraform (IaC).
 Save time and money.

 In summary, with this application you can create the all AWS services that what you needed in a very short time and start using them immediately.